My-projects-Files/Mark-2-Cyber-security/Security-domains/README.md

 ### Role Based Access Control (RBAC) :
 It is used when authorization is determined by a users role within an organization.

+## Common Vulnerabilities & Exposures list (CVE list) :
+It is an openly accessibile dictionary of known vulnerabilities and exposures. it was originaly created by MITRE Corp.

+### MITRE :
+It is a collection of non-profile research and development centres sponcered by US Government.

+### CVE Numbering Authority(CNA):
+It is an organization that volunters to analyze and distribute information on eligible CVEs.

+**CVE list Criteria** :
+- Independent of other issues
+- Recognized as a potential security risk
+- Submitted with supporting evidence
+- Only affect one codebase.

+### Common vulnerability scoring system (CVSS) -(0-10)
+It is a measurement system that scores the severity of a vulnerability. this is a way of calculating the impact a vulnerability could have on a system.
+They also use them to determine how quick it should be patched.

+### Open Source intelligence (OSINT) :
+It is the collection and analysis of information from publicly available sources to generate usable intelligence. it plays a significant role in information security(info sec), which is the practice of keeping data in all states away from unauthorized users.

+**Ways OSINT can be used to generate instelligence** :
+- Provide insights into cyber attacks
+- To detect potential data exposures
+- To evaluate existing defenses
+- To identify unknown vulnerabilities